 Are you purchasing an extra-large litter box for multiple cats to use?
 If so, how big are your cats?
 Do you have senior cats?

-Also, often senior cats prefer larger litter boxes as touching the sides of the pan can cause them pain, especially if they have joint problems.
+Moreover, senior cats prefer larger litter boxes, as touching the sides of the pan can cause them pain, especially if they have joint problems.
 If you need a large litter box for a senior cat, the ease of access into the litter tray is important to consider.

 How to Know if Your Cat Needs an XL Litter Box